dikshantbalish/Alpha-Intern-/README.md

 🔒 Password-Manager: Your Fort Knox for Passwords!
 Encrypt and manage all your passwords securely.
 Keep your online accounts safe and accessible only to you!
-Tech Stack: HTML, CSS, JavaScript, localStorage.
+Tech Stack: HTML, CSS, JavaScript.

 🛒 Myntra-Clone: Fashion at Your Fingertips!
 Dive into the latest trends with a user-friendly interface.
 Shop your favorite styles and stay fashionable with ease!
-Tech Stack: HTML, CSS, JavaScript, API integration.
+Tech Stack: HTML, CSS, JavaScript.

 🎵 Spotify-Clone: Music for Every Mood!
 Stream your favorite tunes, create playlists, and discover new music.
 Enjoy a seamless, personalized music experience!
-Tech Stack: HTML, CSS, JavaScript, API integration.
+Tech Stack: HTML, CSS, JavaScript.